armory/docs/content/en/cd-as-a-service/reference/ref-deployment-file.md

 - `armory.environmentName`
 - `armory.replicaSetName`

+If your deployment strategy contains `exposeServices` step, all exposed service preview links are available as part of the `armory.preview` sub-context.
+For example, if you create service preview for service `my-http-service` you could access it using `armory.preview.my-http-service`.

 You can supply your own variables by adding them to this section.
 When you use them in your query, include the `context` prefix.
 For example, if you create a variable named `owner`, you would use `context.owner` in your query.

 For information about writing queries, see the [Query Reference Guide]({{< ref "ref-queries.md" >}}).